Of Horses and Men: Reception

 The film holds an approval rating of 100% on Rotten Tomatoes based on 31 reviews, with an average rating of 7.60 out of 10.
 The site's critics' consensus reads: "Well-crafted and resoundingly original, Of Horses and Men is as intelligent, inscrutable, and breathtakingly lovely as its titular equines."

 Robbie Collin described Of Horses and Men as a "collection of six-or-so interlocking fables about a group of rural Icelanders’ relationships with their horses and each other, and which run the gamut from stony-black comedies of sex and death to chilly meditations on the blind cruelty of fate."
 He gave it four stars out of five and called it "something truly and seductively strange" and "tenderly attuned to the weather and landscape, both of which are captured in you-could-almost-be-there vividness, and underscored by a heady swirl of choral works and primal drumming."

+The Nordic Council Film Prize award committee praised the film as “strikingly original” and deeply rooted “in the laconic humour of the Icelandic saga tradition”.